ChadsArcade/Mame-Spinner/README.md

 ![alt text](https://raw.githubusercontent.com/ChadsArcade/Mame-Spinner/master/Spinner3-small.jpg "Completed Spinner")

 This started as a project to get a spinner working in my DOS ZVG MAME cab.

-The rotary encoder should be connected to 0v and +5v, and the A and B signals connected to pins D2 and D3.
-This allows for the use of hardware interrupts.
+I wanted to build something other people could replicate exactly, rather than use a mouse hack with an unknown sensitivity/PPR count.
+A photoelectric rotary encoder is used along with an Arduino to simulate a 1-axis mouse (= Spinner control).

 #### First attempt: Arduino Leonardo / Pro Micro

 First efforts used a Pro Micro as they are very easy to use as HID devices - simply include Mouse.h and do a mouse.move(x,0,0).
 Whilst this works under a Windowed OS, DOS did not see the device as a mouse.
 I think this may be because the Arduino presents itself as multiple USB devices rather than as a simple mouse device.

-The code for this is included as ProMicro-Spinner.ino and is the easiest solution for those wanting a USB working under a Windows/Linux environment.
+The code for this is included as ProMicro-Spinner.ino and is the easiest solution for those wanting a USB spinner working under a Windows/Linux environment.
 The device will be seen as a mouse and will move the cursor along the X axis.
 The code is heavily commented and details the connections to be made to the spinner, and the options to scale up or down the sensitivity.

 #### Second attempt: Arduino emulating a PS/2 Mouse